xldenis/xav.io/content/blog/rust-formal-verification.md

 ## framing the problem

-The frame or footprint of an operation refers to the set of memory locations that may be affected by that operation.
+The *frame* of an operation refers to the parts of the state that are left unchanged, by that operation.
 If you can determine the precise frame of each operation, you can know which facts about your program are unaffected by it.
 Finding the appropriate frame is essential in verification; if we frame out (remove) too much information we won't be able to finish our proof, but if we leave too much in, we'll accumulate too much information and get stuck.
 The objective is to identify exactly what part of the state we need to enable *local* reasoning, shrinking the part of the state we need to consider at any point in time.